codepath/android_guides/Configuring-a-Parse-Server.md

 2. Set `GCM_SENDER_ID` and `GCM_API_KEY` in your Heroku environment variables.

 3. Add a `meta-data` with the Sender ID in your AndroidManifest.xml.
-Make sure the `id:` is used as the prefix.
+Make sure the `id:` is used as the prefix (Android treats any metadata value that has a string of digits as an integer so Parse prefixes this value).
 If you forget this step, Parse will register with its own Sender ID but you will see `SenderID mismatch` errors when trying to issue push notifications.

    ```xml
      <meta-data